Look Sharp! (Roxette album)

 Look Sharp! is the second studio album by Swedish pop rock duo Roxette, released on 21 October 1988 by EMI, two years after their debut Pearls of Passion (1986).
 It was recorded at EMI Studios in Stockholm and at Trident II Studios in London between March and September 1988.
 The album was an immediate commercial success in Sweden, debuting at number one and eventually being certified 6× platinum there.

 Although commercial success elsewhere was initially modest, the album was the duo's international breakthrough.
 It went on to be certified platinum or multi-platinum in numerous territories, while four of its singles attained commercial success.
-In the United States, the album was certified platinum and the singles "The Look" and "Listen to Your Heart" both topped the Billboard Hot 100, while "Dangerous" and "Dressed for Success" reached numbers 2 and 14, respectively, on the same chart.
+In the United States, the album was released on March 14 1989, and certified platinum and the singles "The Look" and "Listen to Your Heart" both topped the Billboard Hot 100, while "Dangerous" and "Dressed for Success" reached numbers 2 and 14, respectively, on the same chart.

 Background and release

 "Dressed for Success" and "Listen to Your Heart" were released as the album's first two singles in Sweden, with Per Gessle and EMI choosing to highlight Marie Fredriksson as Roxette's lead vocalist.
 They were immediate hits in Sweden, peaking at numbers two and three, respectively.
 "Chances" was released as the album's first single in France, Germany and Italy, but it failed to chart.

 "The Look" was released as the album's fourth single in January 1989, becoming another top 10 hit in their home country.
 While studying there, an American exchange student from Minneapolis, Dean Cushman, purchased the album and brought it home, giving a copy of it to his local Top 40 radio station, KDWB 101.3 FM.
 "The Look" quickly became popular, and the station began distributing the track to their sister radio operations.
 EMI America had previously rejected the duo as unsuitable for the American market, and Roxette did not have a recording contract there.

 "The Look" had already entered the top 50 of the Billboard Hot 100 before the duo began official promotion.
 It would go on to peak at number one eight weeks later.
 It gradually became a global hit over the next year, topping the charts in 25 countries.
 It also spent six weeks at number one on the Australian Singles Chart.
 The album's previous singles (excluding "Chances") were re-released internationally.
 Roxette would go on to have four number ones on the Billboard Hot 100, including "Listen to Your Heart"; while the album's final single, "Dangerous", peaked at number two.